GLOBAL MARKETS-Global shares fall on pandemic fears ahead of U.S. jobs report | Business

 But fears over a sudden rise in inflation and the highly contagious Delta variant combined with investors taking gains as the first half of the year ended on Wednesday.
 The dollar was headed for its biggest monthly rise since November 2016, as investors turned to the safe-haven currency betting that a good Friday jobs report will strengthen the U.S. Federal Reserve's hawkish tilt.

-The dollar rose 0.43%, to $92.445, and was set to rise about 2.6% against a basket of currencies this month.
 Federal Reserve Bank of Dallas President Robert Kaplan said Wednesday he would like the Fed to start reducing its support for the economy before the end of the year.
+"With inflation still running hot and the labor market recovery shifting into a lower gear, policymakers at the Federal Reserve are no doubt starting to get antsy," said Matthew Weller, global head of market research at FOREX.com and City Index.

 The euro was down 0.37% to $1.1851, while Britain's pound was last trading at $1.3807, down 0.20% on the day.
 The Japanese yen weakened 0.45% versus the greenback to 111.03 per dollar.